root-project/root/tree/ntuple/v7/doc/specifications.md

 ### Well-known Payload Formats

-This section describes the well-known payload formats used in non-disk locators.
+This section describes the well-known payload formats used in non-standard locators.
 Note that locators having a different value for _Type_ may share a given payload format (see the table above).

-- _Large_: Like the standard on-disk locator but with a 64bit offset
+- _Large_: Like the standard on-disk locator but with a 64bit size
 ```
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1